 “Sure, but what are you going to ask him?”
 I inquired.
 “Just take the tickets and get yourself something nice.”

 “Why don’t you take these tickets, show your uncle that a nice couple won a lot of tickets and gave you some?
 I don’t think he’d have a problem with that.”
 She took the tickets and ran out of the arcade to find her uncle.

 The third teenager was very gracious, saying thank you a number of times.
 But this was a teaching moment as well.

 “Do me a favor,” I told him.
 “Just remember this when you’re my age, and remember that you can make a kid’s day by giving him your tickets.
 Remember to pay it forward.”

 “That’s right!” the man behind the counter said.
 “Words of wisdom!” he said to the teen.

 Maybe these children won’t remember these experiences, but maybe they will.
 And maybe in a few years, or 10, or 20, they’ll go back and do the same thing, paying it forward for the next generation.
 Maybe they won’t, and that’s okay, too.
-Because in that moment, we could see the happiness they had, and that was good enough for us.
+Because in that moment, I could see the happiness they had, and that was good enough for me.